The 6th International Conference on Narrative Inquiry in Music Education

-Drawing upon critical conversations of previous NIME conferences, the upcoming conference will continue the conversation by expanding the range of narrative voices and narrative forms.
-The conference theme, Listening to Voices Seldom Heard, allows scholars and participants to experience and confront music education stories from multiple perspectives and worldviews.
-Additionally, presenters are encouraged to consider ways to represent narrative beyond the printed page, such as with music, film, photography, and performative pieces.
+Drawing upon critical conversations of previous NIME conferences, the conference continued the conversation by expanding the range of narrative voices and narrative forms.
+The conference theme, Listening to Voices Seldom Heard, allowed scholars and participants to experience and confront music education stories from multiple perspectives and worldviews.
+Additionally, presenters were encouraged to consider ways to represent narrative beyond the printed page, such as with music, film, photography, and performative pieces.

-The conference will be held at the BU Photonics Center, 8 St. Marys St, Boston, MA 02215.
+The conference was held at the BU Photonics Center, 8 St. Marys St, Boston, MA 02215.
 It is approximately 20 minutes walk (east) from 10 Buick Street (residence hall), or a half block south of the BU Central MBTA station on the Green (B) line.

 Liora Bresler—University of Illinois at Urbana-Champaign